Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 12 Oktober 2025 02.18.08 UTC
+- WIB: Minggu, 12 Oktober 2025 03.25.24 UTC
-- WITA: Minggu, 12 Oktober 2025 03.18.08 UTC
+- WITA: Minggu, 12 Oktober 2025 04.25.24 UTC
-- WIT: Minggu, 12 Oktober 2025 04.18.08 UTC
+- WIT: Minggu, 12 Oktober 2025 05.25.24 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: friendship
+Kategori: nature